huggingface/transformers/docs/source/add_new_model.md

 ## General overview of 🤗 Transformers

-TODO
+TODO(PVP)

 	- Mention some general design principles
 	- Mention the single file policy
 	- Mention the copy over abstraction policy
 	- ...

 ### Overview of models

-TODO
+TODO(PVP)

 	- Add graphic

 ### Overview of tokenizers

-TODO
+TODO(PVP)

 	- Add graphic

-## Adding BrandNewBert to 🤗 Transformers

-For exemplary purposes, we will call the model that we will add to 🤗 Transformers BrandNewBert.
+## Step-by-step receipe to add a model to 🤗 Transformers

 Everyone has different preferences of how to port a model so it can be very helpful for you to take a look at summaries of how other contributors ported models to Hugging Face.
 Here is a list of community blog posts on how to port a model: